SkoolNotes/Taproot/2020ENG201/KBhENG201GoSTEssayPlanningJack.md

 ### The Bottling Process Ultimately Leads to Downfall
 Right before the abuse, Rahel attempted to capture the final reminants of her positive emotion into a "bottle", BD smell of movies bottled up for memories.
 Unfortunately, this did not end well with the abuse.

-BB Industrial botteling machine for sealing bottles leads to financial slide: mass-processing emotions does not land well => DA Factory floor as gloomy after family is seperated
+BB Industrial botteling machine for sealing bottles leads to financial slide: mass-processing emotions does not land well => DA Factory floor as gloomy after family is seperated — lack of love, of egg-whites that shone the floor CF

 **Through tracking characters' use of the bottle as an instrument to preserve strong emotions in the  _God of Small Things_ — namely, that of love, as represented by the Egg, and of fear, as with Bubbles — the novel paints a cautinary tale against the forcible containment of raw emotions which will lead to a depressive and gloomy downfall.**

-## Outline
--

 ***